autosapien/CarND-Vehicle-Detection/README.md

 ![hsv hog features](output_images/hog_features.jpg)

-Clearly we can see that a car has a horizontal top and bottom with some vertical orientations on the side.
+Using this configuration we can see that a car has a horizontal top and bottom with some vertical orientations on the side.
-At times the number plate and windshield are also identifiable in the hog image.
+At times the read windshield and boot are also identifiable in the hog image.
-The non car images have random and more empty histogram of gradients.
+The non car images are random and more empty.

 ### Feature Vector

 In addition to using HOG we also use the spacial and histogram of color features.
 The feature vector used has a length of 4932.

 The first 3072 inputs are from the spacial features.
 The image array (64x64x3) is flattened into a 1d vector and used as an input.
-The next 96 inputs are the histogram of colors, we TODO The next 1764 inputs are the histogram of gradients (or HOG)
+The next 96 inputs are the histogram of colors.
+Histograms of each RGB channel is taken into 32 bins thus making 96 inputs.
+The next 1764 inputs are the histogram of gradients (or HOG) as described above.

 ### Normalization